 This Silvertone Mod.
 661 tenor, and the similar one now "pre-ordered", are roughly the equivalent of Martin 000 or OM body-size....approx.
 15"/38cm. wide, approx. 19"/48cm. body length, 23"/585mm. scale length, with a typically slim 29.5mm./1.15" nut width fingerboard.
 The top is Spruce, with tortoiseshell edged, cream & black binding to the sides and soundhole and teardrop-shaped tortoiseshell colour scratchplate.
 The Back & sides are Mahogany, again with tortoiseshell binding.

-The condition is essentially original, but the guitar already has some alterations, and has previously seen some workshop attention to repairs which yet need to be completed.
-The parts that are not original are an added flamed Mahogany veneer facing to the headstock, and fitted heavy cast/enclosed Grover machineheads.
+The condition is mainly original, but the guitar already had some alterations, having previously seen some workshop attention to repairs which at the outset of this restoration still needed to be completed.
+The parts that then were not original were an added flamed Mahogany veneer facing to the headstock, and fitted heavy cast/enclosed Grover machineheads.
 The facing is part of a restoration started elsewhere following a headstock break.
 Break has been very successfully & strongly re-jointed and the veneer added prior to arrival here.
 It could be that the weight of the heavy replacement machineheads was a factor in the damage, on a very slim neck/headstock, but as it happened prior to arrival here, that is mere speculation on my part.

-I have sets of correct vintage tenor guitar tuners, if not the exact type originally fitted, and a set of new Kluson 2x2 vintage style stamped-steel Tenor Guitar tuners.
-Black plastic oval buttons, Nickel finish, double-line housing.
-I will be hoping to fit these, or similar tuners, to restore the vintage character of the fittings.
-The headstock work will be completed by additionally facing the rear of the headstock, and further re-finishing work, which will be completed in conjunction with the highly respected luthier I work with, in his workshop.
-On completion of this work the damage will not be detectable.
+In their place I have fitted a set of new Kluson 2x2 vintage style stamped-steel Tenor Guitar tuners, with black plastic oval buttons, Nickel finish, double-line housing, to restore the vintage character of the fittings.
+The headstock work has been completed by additionally facing the rear of the headstock, and further re-finishing work, to the whole neck & headstock which has been completed by the highly respected luthier I work with.
+Following completion of this work the original damage is not be detectable.

 There is no case included with the guitar.
 I may have an contemporary pressed fibreboard case to fit, but old cases of this type, are not generally very robust or well-fitting.
 However, if you would be looking for a hardshell case, offering better protection, I may have a virtually unused Hiscox Liteflite case to fit at modest additional cost.